organicmaps/organicmaps/docs/CONTRIBUTING.md

 preferences with XCode's lldb as a debugger and a clang compiler.

 For now configuration assumes you've cloned repository into omim (also a default name) directory.
-Default building behaviour uses shadow-dir for artifacts.
+Default QtCreator's building behavior uses shadow-dir for artifacts.
 That is why if you break the first assumption and haven't changed the second setting you'll need to create a "data" symlink in the shadow-dir path to the /repo/data directory.